abyss1/telegraf/plugins/inputs/webapi/README.md

 - All measurements have the following tags:
 	- server: HTTP origin as defined in configuration as `servers`.

-~~Any top level keys listed under `tag_keys` in the configuration are added as tags.
-Top level keys are defined as keys in the root level of the object in a single object response, or in the root level of each object within an array of objects.~~ *Not supported*
+Any top level keys listed under `tag_keys` in the configuration are added as tags.
+Top level keys are defined as keys in the root level of the object in a single object response, or in the root level of each object within an array of objects.

 ### Variable:
 If field contain string, webapi can convert them to numerical value. [[inputs.webapi.variable]] contain: